Neu Isenburg station: Motorail

 The station has a loading dock for motorail trains of DB AutoZug.
 During the summer season approximately 10,000 vehicles were loaded at the Auto Train terminal.
 Passengers drove themselves over a paved ramp on to a two-story car transport waggon.
 In the first 25 years of the motorail terminal in Neu-Isenburg handled 200,000 vehicles.
 Upon the arrival of the train, the loaded wagons were attached to the train and passengers board sleeping and couchette cars.
 Trains ran from Neu-Isenburg to Narbonne in France, Alessandria and Verona in Italy and Villach in Austria.
 A glass-enclosed waiting room was available on the south side of the station for users of the service.

 This service was shut down in 2014 but the terminal remains intact for now.

 Bus

-There are two bus stops, served by the transport companies of the Rhein-Main-Verkehrsverbund (Rhine-Main Transport Association, RMV).
+There are bus stops on both sides of the station, served by the transport companies of the Rhein-Main-Verkehrsverbund (Rhine-Main Transport Association, RMV).